 Programma Population Health

-The programme stimulates a shift from disease and healthcare towards health and prevention.
+De Gezondheidstransitie brings together health funds, civil society organisations, knowledge institutions, governments, businesses and residents to make health a structural part of policy and daily life.
+The programme encourages a shift from disease and care to health and prevention.
 This means investing in healthy living environments, strong communities and equal opportunities for good health.
-Not only within healthcare, but also in schools, neighbourhoods, workplaces, sports clubs and social networks.
+Not only within healthcare, but especially also at school, in neighbourhoods, at work, at sports clubs and within social networks.
+More than fifty organisations have signed the Health Declaration to this end.
+Together, they are building a movement that places health at the centre of all domains of society.

 De Gezondheidstransitie demonstrates that health is a shared responsibility.
 By connecting organisations and citizens, stronger networks emerge, alongside greater engagement and solutions that better reflect people’s everyday lives.